 The holidays are well underway, and in the spirit of giving, we’ve compiled our favorite STEM – and STEAM: science, technology, engineering, arts, and math – games, toys, and apps for 2017 and the New Year.

-According to Girls Who Code, 74 percent of young girls express an interest in STEM.
-And as nerd-culture, “femgrammers,” and “girl-geeks” continue to rise, there’s no better time to encourage the next generation to pursue their passions.
+As the software engineering school for gender equality, Hackbright Academy offers a safe and welcoming environment for students of all backgrounds to learn.
+Looking at one underrepresented demographic, according to Girls Who Code, 74 percent of young girls express an interest in STEM.
+As nerd-culture, “femgrammers,” and “girl-geeks” and other highly inclusive groups of gender diverse support networks continue to rise, there’s no better time to encourage the next generation to pursue their passions.

 We asked our team, friends, and family for their top-recommended STE(A)M gifts that help teach kids (and adults!) problem-solving, coding, and engineering skills.
 Here’s what they had to say.